AI35/easylogging2/README.md

 ## Notes
 - After 9 months this library has returned better and more useful.
 - This library is very simple so it is not better than a logging library and it is derived from it.
-- This library is created because I wanted a simple and easy logging library.
+- This library was created because I wanted a simple and easy logging library.

 ## Installation